-The following incident has the true Hibernian flavor : A gentleman, wishing to preserve some beautiful ruins on his estate near Belfast from the ravages of passing vandals, employed a contractor to build a wall around them.
-When the wall was finished the ownercame to see it, Mr. Spurgeon: "I wish to say that I am and was horrified and disgusted to find not ashamed of anything whatever that I | that the centractor had used every stone do.
-I don't think that smoking makes me of the ruins as material for the wall, which therefore enclosed nothing.
+The following incident has the true Hibernian flavor: A gentleman, wishing to preserve some beautiful ruins on his estate near Belfast from the ravages of psssing vandals, employed a contractor to build a wall around them.
+When the wall was finished the ownercame to see it, and was horrified and disgusted to find into a cavity in this earth, and becoms do.
+I don't think that smoking makes me of the ruins as material for the wall.